Code-Institute-Submissions/Lomasney-Motors/README.md

 All navigation links when clicked should scroll directly to the section targeted.
 The test was successful and all links are working correctly and scroll to the appropriate section.

+- _Navigation bar responsiveness_
+Verify responsiveness of navigation bar using Chrome DevTools to check if it working across all devices.
+Navigation bar was responsive across all device and collapsed into hamburger menu in tablet and mobile devices.

 - Navigation Logo link
 This link should direct the user back to the homepage.
 As the navigation bar is fixed the user should be able to retreat to the homepage at any point.